The UK Mobile Network Guide

 What You Should Know About MVNOs

 There are a couple of things that you should know about these secondary or piggybacking operators before we continue.
-The first is that the service and reception you get should be exactly the same as that from the parent operator.
+The first is that the service and reception you get should be exactly the same as that of the parent operator.
 So, for example, reception and service speeds with Giffgaff are exactly the same as with O2.
 This will become important in a moment.

 Secondly, prices with MVNOs are often cheaper than with the major operators.
 This is not always true, but since the MVNOs don’t have to build and maintain infrastructure, they can pass those savings on to you, meaning cheaper contract prices.